Prediction: Wenger Will Get His Pep For His Replacement

 “That is what I call a real midfielder, a guy who is always in the game.”

 So, the more I chew on it, the more compellingly obvious the future seems.
 Get thee to the bookie’s office before it becomes obvious to everyone else, too.

 There are many names who the faithful would love to see as a future manager.
 But, when you are worried about the pipes, you call a plumber.
-Mikel fits the bill perfectly.
-It is as if he were hand-crafted by the gods themselves to keep alive the flame of The Arsenal Way.
+Mikel fits the bill perfectly, hand-crafted by the football gods themselves.

 Mikel Arteta, Arsenal Manager.
 Anyone got a problem with the sound of those words?
 Nope.
 Me neither.